Ofloxacin is a popular

 Gonorrhoea: 400 mg as a single dose

 Contra- Indications: Hypersensitivity to 4-quinolones.
+History of

-History of epilepsy.
+epilepsy.
 Pregnancy and lactation

 Side Effects

-The drug has certain side effects, that can affect individuals in
+The drug has certain side effects, that can affect individuals in different

-often associated with the drug:
+with the drug:

 - Hypersensitivity reactions